HubertLipinski/ShiftClick/README.md

 ## Feedback

-If you have any feedback, feel free to create an [issue.](https://github.com/HubertLipinski/ShiftClick/issues/new/choose)
+If you have any feedback or You have found a bug, feel free to create an [issue.](https://github.com/HubertLipinski/ShiftClick/issues/new/choose)